 Attending an auction

 All reputable auction companies will require you to register with them before being able to place any bids at all.
 Some allow you to do this online beforehand while others are happy for you to arrive early and do this on the day of the auction before it starts.
-Usually, they’ll need your name, address and phone number (usually a cell number), you’ll then be given a bidding number which is what the auctioneer will use to record your successful bids.
+Usually, they’ll need your name, address, phone number (usually a cell number), and some form of official photo identification, you’ll then be given a bidding number which is what the auctioneer will use to record your successful bids.

 Auction day tips